openstack-archive/swift-specs/specs/in_progress/at_rest_encryption.rst

 ----------------------------------

-Swift's security model is perimeter-based: the proxy server handles authentication and authorization, then makes unauthenticated requests on a private internal network to the storage servers.
+Swift's security model is perimeter-based: the proxy server handles authentication and authorization, then makes authenticated requests on a private internal network to the storage servers.
 If an attacker gains access to the internal network, they can read and modify any object in the Swift cluster, as well as create new ones.
 It is